RBC Capital Mkts lifts Equinox Gold Corp. [EQX] price estimate. Who else is bullish?

 Equinox Gold Corp.
-[AMEX: EQX] traded at a high on 06/30/21, posting a 0.58 gain after which it closed the day’ session at $6.95.
+[AMEX: EQX] slipped around -0.04 points on Thursday, while shares priced at $6.91 at the close of the session, down -0.58%.
 The company report on June 29, 2021 that Equinox Gold Begins Mining at Santa Luz, Construction on Track to Pour First Gold in Q1 2022.

 >> 7 Top Picks for the Post-Pandemic Economy <<